samtheruby/slackware-sbotools-builder/README.md

 # Slackware SBO Builder

-Docker image for building Slackware packages from SlackBuilds.org (SBO) repository Based on Slackware 15.0.
+Docker image for building Slackware packages using sbotools from SlackBuilds.org (SBO) repository based on Slackware 15.0.

 ## Usage